Every business wants to generate more leads, right?

 A tactic like this doesn’t just use the urgency factor once, it allows you to use it multiple times (e.g. 12 discounts that expire at the end of every calendar month in a year).

-Think about a topic that is super relevant to an industry that you’re interested in and then imagine having a list of free resources that will totally transform your performance in that space.
+Think about a topic that is super relevant to an industry that you’re interested in and then imagines having a list of free resources that will totally transform your performance in that space.

 These resources can come in the form of successful (real-world) examples, software or tools.